rust-stuco/lectures/week1/slides.md

 * Be able to read, write, and reason about Rust code
 * Become an intermediate to advanced Rust developer
-* Understand the importance of the Rust language
 * Be confident that you can use Rust going forward!